cztomczak/phpdesktop/README.md

 ## Fundings for new features

-Here is a list of ongoing fundings for new features in PHP Desktop Chrome:
+Here is a list of ongoing fundings for the new features in PHP Desktop Chrome:

 Feature | Funds gathered | Issue
 --- | --- | ---